We know from the Bible that the devil is “prince of the power of the air” (Ephesians 2:2).

-If all this is to be taken literally, one is made to wonder about the devil’s attachment to electricity.
+If all this is to be taken literally (and we certainly do that with Scripture), one is made to ponder the devil’s attachment to electricity—and our own.

-Ditto for a movie theater: spiritual grit or worse can attach to the viewer and return home with a person, one reason, perhaps, that the Apostle Paul instructed us to “pray without ceasing.”
+Ditto for a movie theater: spiritual grit or worse can attach to the viewer and return home with a person, one reason, perhaps, that the Apostle Paul instructed us to “pray without ceasing” (and Saint Padre Pio refused to attend a theater).

 Especially when we choose sin, Satan has a “legal right” to a piece of our territory.

-As far as electricity, which in large part was associated with men such as Nikola Tesla and Thomas Edison (men who dabbled also in the occult), it has made evil more accessible than is often advisable, and delivers it instantly—yes, “like a flash of lightning.”
-It has transformed the modern world, sometimes for the better (witness countless improvements, from home heating to medical technology), but sometimes, perhaps too often, in a way that has not always redounded to mankind’s benefit here or in the hereafter.
+As far as electricity, which in large part was associated with men such as Nikola Tesla and Thomas Edison (men who dabbled also in the occult), it has made evil more accessible than is often advisable and delivers it instantly—yes, “as a bolt of lightning.”
+It has transformed the modern world, sometimes for the better (witness countless improvements, from home heating to medical technology), but sometimes, perhaps too often, perhaps the majority of times, in a way that has not redounded to mankind’s benefit here or in the hereafter.

 [resources: Pray Like A Warrior]